- People living with HIV can give birth without passing on HIV to their baby.

 If your viral load is high (over 1000 copies), your doctor will likely recommend a planned caesarean delivery.
-A caesarean section (also known as a C-section) is an operation to deliver a baby that involves making a cut in a person’s stomach and womb.
+A caesarean section (also known as a C-section) is an operation to deliver a baby that involves making a cut in your stomach and womb.
 This prevents contact with blood and other fluids that a baby may come into contact with during a vaginal birth.
 A caesarean reduces the risk of passing on HIV.

 Medication for your baby

 The length of time your baby will need to take medication will depend on your viral load.
-If you are undetectable throughout pregnancy, your baby will be giving medication for two weeks.
+If you are undetectable throughout pregnancy, your baby will be given medication for two weeks.
 If you are detectable, this may be extended to four weeks.

-In the early years of your baby’s life, HIV tests will be done several times: just after birth; at six weeks; at 12 weeks; and at 18 months (final HIV antibody test).
+In the early years of your baby’s life, HIV tests will be done several times:

 If these tests are negative and you have never breastfed, you will know for sure that your baby does not have HIV.